-We are Beyond; a grant giving mental health charity and organiser of Now and Beyond mental health festival.
+We are Beyond; a grant giving mental health charity and organiser of the Now and Beyond mental health festival.
 Our registered charity number is 11479964.

 What this policy is about

-Your personal information: what we collect
+Your personal data: what we collect

 - your activity online concerning your visit/s to our website and when we send you an email;